sastrand/graph_hw/README.md

 4. Based on the following pseudocode (sourced from [here](https://en.wikipedia.org/wiki/A*_search_algorithm)), implement the A\* algorithm to find the shortest path between Emeryville and Raleigh.
 Include your code and test output with your submission.

+For an excellent approach to a heuristic function, check out the class's general Slack channel.
+Pending the author's permission, I will add the table of Euclidean distances to this repo.

         function A*(start, goal)
             // The set of nodes already evaluated closedSet := {}